Nexis-Network/foundry-contracts/README.md

    ```solidity
    function withdrawXP() public
    ```
-   Converts user's XP points to ETH and transfers it to their account.
+   Converts user's XP points to NZT and transfers it to their account.

 5. **Fetch User Info**
    ```solidity